volume-trader/QuantowerKB/connections/connection-to-fxcm.md

 # Connection to FXCM

-To connect Quantower to FXCM broker, you need to activate unique Token API.
+To connect VT-Terminal to FXCM broker, you need to activate unique Token API.
 Below we have described the step-by-step process of getting a token.

 {% embed url="https://youtu.be/U5luFf-pQXU" %}